nicky-nym/nicky-nym.github.io/pages/cities.md

 ### <a name="transit_vs_cars"></a>Transit vs. cars

-Here in the United States, in discussions about urban planning and transporation, many people fall into one of two opposing camps:
+Here in the United States, in discussions about urban planning and transportation, many people fall into one of two opposing camps:

   * **pro-transit people**, who want to see
     * fewer cars on the road